hap196/hap196/README.md

 I'm an undergraduate at MIT studying Computer Science.
 This summer, I'm a Software Engineer Intern at MITRE.
 Check out my <b>[portfolio](www.hpan.dev)</b>!

-- 🔭 Currently working on ...
-Folio, an ed-tech web/mobile app and startup!
+- 🔭 Currently working on ... projects for [Full Stack @ MIT](https://www.mitfullstack.org/)!
 - 👩🏻‍💻 Interested in ... web, mobile and AI dev
 - 🌱 Currently learning ... about VC and the startup industry